 This recipe works well for fall, winter, Thanksgiving, holidays or any time you want homemade vegan lentil loaf.
-It takes a little time to pull off, but it is easy to do and tasty!
+It takes a little time to pull off, but it is easy to do and really tasty!

 Vegan Lentil Loaf with Porcini Mushrooms, Walnuts and Cashews

-2 cups boiling water
+4 cups water

-¾ cup raw walnut halves and pieces
+1 cup raw walnuts, halves and pieces

-¾ cup raw whole cashews
+1 cup raw whole cashews

-1 ½-2 Tbsp sherry vinegar
+2 Tbsp sherry vinegar

 3 garlic cloves, finely chopped